Many Christians struggle, more or less intensely, with feelings of despair and depression. They face spiritual pressure, which can take various forms.

 The shield of faith, that protects our whole being.
-The shield referred to in Ephesians 6 is a large oval shield that could cover a soldier completely.
+The shield referred to in these verses is a large oval shield that could cover a soldier completely.
 Using this shield of faith means being aware that we can trust God at all times.
 Our faith is a firm knowledge that He exists, and that we can find rest in Him.
 Putting our trust in God means that we firmly believe what His Word says about His love and His promises, and that this has a prominent place in our lives.
 This is more important than our own emotions, since these are unstable and often forget about the facts in God’s Word.

 Redemption sets you in the hand of God